 London, although large, is an easy town to get around.
 The rickety but famously reliable Tube and the bus service are stellar.
 Nearly everything is within walking distance.
 Terrorists be damned: we walk along the Embankment, view the London Eye from across the Thames, cross the Tower of London, visit Westminster and Big Ben, which is partially covered in scaffolding due to repairs, and walk The Mall up to Buckingham Palace and along to St. Paul’s Cathedral.
 I would love to take in some museums and art galleries, but I am the lone voice in favour.
 We relax instead among the natural greenery of Hyde Park, watching the joggers go by and people playing catch with their dogs off-leash.
 It is great fun introducing my daughter to a place that I love so much.
 In the evening, we go to the theatre district, where I finally get to see Les Misérables after so many years’ wait.
 I could spend a week or two here going to different plays each night; so many of the shows sound appealing.
 We walk around later that night after the theatre, feasting our eyes on the bright lights and people-filled streets.
 There is a sense of liveliness everywhere.
 People are not putting their lives on hold or letting fear get the better of them.
 My love affair with London is as strong as ever, despite – or perhaps partially because of – all her complexities and contradictions.

 London holds a special place in the history of both my adoptive and biological families.
 My adoptive mother and her sister were born here.
 Their family had a house in London in the thirties, until the war started.
 During the Blitz, families were advised to take the children out of London and get them to safety in the countryside.
 And so they moved out of the city and down to Angmering on the Sea, in West Sussex, when my mother was six years old.
 However, as the Blitz gained momentum, the Germans would approach London from the southwest, and Angmering found itself directly in their flight path.
 They would literally bomb their way up to London.
 Having been warned that Angmering might be the next target, my mother’s family pulled a midnight move.
-They arranged for a friend from Stone to drive to their house in the middle of the night, salvaging what furniture and belongings they could, and headed out in the dark up to Stone, where they spent the rest of their days.
-Their house in Angmering was hit and destroyed by German bombers just 48 hours after they left.
+They arranged for a friend from Stone, Staffordshire to drive to their house in the middle of the night, salvaging what furniture and belongings they could, and headed out in the dark up to Stone, where they spent the rest of their days.
+Their house in Angmering was hit and destroyed by German bombers just 48 hours after they packed up and left.

 London is also the place where my biological mother was living when she met my father, and where I was conceived.
 Rendered motherless at the age of two following her mother’s death due to illness, my mother was the baby of the family.
 She had, as far as I can figure out, seven older siblings.
 She left Dublin at an early age to find work in London.
 She appears to have been working as a hotel domestic or shopkeeper’s assistant as a young girl of 22.
 My father was 30 when they met.
 The adoption records I have of her describe her as beautiful, intelligent and vivacious.